Front end observability

 This indicates that the back end may be serving stale updates for some users, rather than propagating changes to all users at once.

-Tracing event sequences with breadcrumbs
+Tracing with breadcrumbs

 From the previous examples, you may have noticed continuity between events.
 For example, the user action of editing a shareholder stake generates a sequence of related events: changeStakeValid, changeStakePatchCompleted, changeStakeRefreshCompleted.